nishanthgandhidoss/Predictive-Modeling/Asisgnment2/README.md

-# Assignment 1
+# Assignment 2

-The list topics covered in this asssignments are below
+The topics covered in this asssignments are below

+- Over Fitting
+- Model Tuning
-- Data Expolration
+- Data Sampling
-- Data Transformation
+- Resampling
-- Outlier Detection
+- Model Selection